firas-hojirat/nutanix-calm/README.md

     git clone https://github.com/jesse-gonzalez/cloud-native-calm
     cd cloud-native-calm
   ```

+1. If leveraging `vscode`, select option to `Reopen with Container` from `Command Palette`.
+  This requires `Remote - Container` extension to be installed.

 1. Review `make help` to see the various options that can be executed via make command.